MichaelJMerritt/Portfolio/README.md

    - Based on these slopes identify if each line is Rising Fast, Rising, Neutral, Falling or Falling Fast.
    - Add these measures to the original spreadsheet containing all of the stock summaries.

 At this point I verify that each measure is working as intended while still using Python, image below.
-In the stock price pane ( top left ) I plot each moving average crossing with either a red or green dot, depending on if the crossing is the short term rising above the long term or falling below.
-Then I plot each trend line over its signal.
-In the trading volume pane ( bottom right ) I plot the OBV measurement in black and the 5 latest week trend line in red.
-Finally,
+In the stock price pane ( top ) I plot each moving average crossing with either a red or green dot, depending on if the crossing is the short term rising above the long term or falling below.
+Then I plot the price trend line in grey over its signal in black.
+In the trading volume pane ( bottom ) I plot the OBV measurement in black and the trend line in red.

 <p align="center">
     <img src="https://michaeljmerritt.github.io/Portfolio/Images/Stocks_Definition.jpg">